aptech/docs/docs/getcolnames.rst

     :param x: data with metadata.
     :type x: NxK matrix

-    :param columns: Specifies columns in *x* to get variable names of.
+    :param columns: Optional argument, specifies columns in *x* to get variable names of.
+Default = all columns.
     :type columns: Kx1 vector

     :return varnames: Variable names in matrix *x* for the columns specified by *columns*.